 1. Kenneth A. Mathews (NAC) – These two volumes are the best thing I have read on the text of Genesis.
 They are up to date, readable, and conservative.
 The writer pays attention to the NT uses and deals fairly with the literature.
 The book has a refreshing quality about it that makes it interesting to read.

 2. Gordon J. Wenham (WBC) – This is the one most commentary lists will put first for Genesis, and with good reason.
 It is written by an expert, and it is clear that he is at home in the details.
 The style is terse and clear.
 Some critical stances bring this two volume work down a notch to second spot.

 4. H. C. Leupold – Leupold’s work is older and more conservative than the above works.
-His comments are theologically rich and he is quite entertaining when he fences with the liberals.
-He makes a good complement to the above works.
+His comments are theologically sound and he is quite entertaining when he fences with the liberals.
+He makes a good complement to the three commentaries already mentioned.

 5. G. C. Aalders – Quite hard to find, these volumes by a top Dutch OT scholar of the mid-Twentieth century are thought-provoking and theologically rich.

 6. John D. Currid – Conservative and easy to read, but with plenty of solid teaching and good insights.
 If one is busy, this would be an excellent place to go to.
 I prefer it over the similar fine study by Kidner.